Aembit/terraform-provider-aembit/docs/data-sources/resource_set.md

 - `description` (String) User-provided description of the ResourceSet.
 - `name` (String) User-provided name of the ResourceSet.
-- `roles` (Set of String) IDs of the Roles to associate with this ResourceSet.
+- `roles` (Set of String) IDs of the Roles associated with this ResourceSet.